 Ed Olifer is the Managing Partner of the firm's Washington, D.C. office, and is a member of the firm’s Executive Committee.
 He concentrates his practice on corporate governance, SEC disclosure compliance, merger and acquisition, and capital formation transactions.
-Frequently serving as outside counsel to numerous public companies over the course of his more than 25-year career, Ed advises executive management teams and boards of directors on myriad sensitive legal-related and other strategic decisions that impact their businesses and constituents.
+Frequently serving as outside counsel to numerous public companies over the course of his more than 25-year career, Ed advises executive management teams and boards of directors on myriad sensitive, legal-related and other strategic decisions that impact their businesses and constituents.

-Mr. Olifer's securities experience includes representing issuers and underwriters in initial and secondary public securities offerings.
-He also has represented numerous issuers in private placements of securities, tender, and exchange offers.
-He counsels public clients on a daily basis with respect to their reporting obligations under the federal securities laws and routinely counsels clients on the full range of securities regulations applicable to corporations, officers, directors, and principal shareholders of public corporations, including share re-sale restrictions, Section 16, and insider-trading matters.
+Since November 1993, Ed has counselled public clients on a daily basis with respect to their reporting obligations under the federal securities laws.
+In this regard, he provides advice to clients regarding the full range of securities regulations applicable to corporations, officers, directors, and principal shareholders of public corporations, including share re-sale restrictions, Section 16, and insider-trading matters.